Thursday, 30 August 2018

 Some of Pauline’s lovers were said to be nervous that if they attracted Napoleon’s attention,

-they would end up being sent on a military posting, to get them out of her way.
+they would end up being sent on a military posting.
 She was seen as attractive, but selfish and shockingly promiscuous.
 She was often the one who made advances towards men, and that was considered scandalous and unfeminine.

 Saturday, 21 July 2018